-Parkinson’s disease is a chronic, progressive and debilitating neurodegenerative disease that affects approximately 700,000 people in the U.S.1 and seven to 10 million people worldwide2.
-While the underlying cause of Parkinson’s
+Parkinson’s disease is a chronic, progressive and debilitating neurodegenerative disease that affects approximately 1,000,000 people in the U.S.¹ and seven to 10 million people worldwide².
+While the underlying cause of

-Voyager is currently conducting an ongoing Phase 1b trial in patients with advanced Parkinson’s disease.
+Voyager completed enrolling patients in a Phase 1b trial in patients with advanced Parkinson’s disease.
 Additional details about the Phase 1b study can be found using the following link: https://clinicaltrials.gov/ct2/show/NCT01973543?term=AADC&rank=2.

-The Phase 1b, open-label trial will treat up to 20 patients with advanced Parkinson’s disease and disabling motor fluctuations with a single administration of VY-AADC01.
-The primary objective of the trial is to assess the safety and surgical coverage of ascending doses of VY-AADC01 in the putamen, a region of the brain associated with motor function in Parkinson’s disease.
+The Phase 1b, open-label trial treated 15 patients with advanced Parkinson’s disease and disabling motor fluctuations with a single administration of VY-AADC.
+The primary objective of the trial is to assess the safety and surgical coverage of ascending doses of VY-AADC in the putamen, a region of the brain associated with motor function in Parkinson’s disease.
 Secondary objectives include the assessment of AADC expression and activity in the putamen measured by positron emission tomography (PET) using [18F] fluorodopa (or 18F-DOPA).
 In addition, changes in motor responses to levodopa are measured by a controlled intravenous infusion of levodopa and by measuring daily requirements for levodopa and related medications.
 Other secondary objectives include assessment of motor function as measured by the Unified Parkinson’s Disease Rating Scale (UPDRS) and a patient-completed (Hauser) diary.

 The UPDRS is a standard clinical rating scale for Parkinson’s disease.
 Part III of this scale measures motor function by physician examination.
 The UPDRS is conducted when patients are taking their Parkinson’s disease medications (referred to as “on” medication) and when patients are not taking their Parkinson’s disease medications (referred to as “off” medication).
 In the patient-completed diary, patients record their motor response over the course of several days as on-time, or time when they have good mobility with or without non-troublesome dyskinesia, off-time when they have poor mobility, and on-time with troublesome dyskinesia when they have uncontrolled movements.